-The most common rat in Baltimore is the Norway rat also known as the Brown Rat.
-They are a source of disease, cause property damage and rat infestation affects the image of your community.
+Rats have historically been a problem in human living environments.
+The most common rat in Baltimore is the Norway Rat also known as the Brown Rat.
+They are a source of disease, cause property damage, and negatively impact the image of communities.

-Rat Baiting Proceedure
+Rat Baiting Procedure

-- A pest control worker will inspect the property and look for active rat burrow.
+- A pest control worker will inspect the property and look for an active rat burrow.
 Employees can only apply the poisonous bait if a burrow is present because the chemicals are placed deep inside the burrow.

 - Pets should not be able to access the poisonous chemicals unless they dig deep into the burrows.
 If your cat or dog does eat the poison, it is advisable to seek medical attention with your veterinarian or poison control.
 While not fatal for animals larger than rats, the chemicals could make your pet ill if consumed.